nodemcu/nodemcu-firmware/docs/en/modules/mqtt.md

 #### Returns
 `true` on success, `false` otherwise

+#### Notes

+When `autoreconnect` is set, then the connection will be re-established when it breaks.
+No error indication will be given.
+However, if the very first connection fails, then no reconnect attempt is made, and the error is signalled through the callback (if any).

 #### Connection failure callback reason codes:

 | Constant | Value | Description |